berrycrumbz/berrycrumbz/README.md

-# HEAVY NOTE; i can be heavily mentally unstable as it affects me negatively please let me jnow ifni do anything to wrong you.
+# HEAVY NOTE; i can be heavily mentally unstable as it affects me negatively please let me jnow if i do anything to wrong you.